-The “pure O” variant of OCD
+The “Pure O” variant of OCD

 Obsessive-compulsive disorder (OCD) affects 1 to 2% of the population.
 That means in the U.S. alone, somewhere between three and seven million people have it.
 That’s a big group!
 OCD can look very different from one person in this group to the next.

 What all these people have in common is that they experience obsessions and/or compulsions.
 Most have both.
 Those that experience only obsessions are sometimes said to have “pure O” OCD.
 This is not a formal category of OCD, but it’s a useful construct.
 Why?
 Because when most people think of OCD, they think of someone washing their hands constantly or fastidiously rearranging their desk.
-People with “pore O” OCD do not do anything outwardly that gives away their condition.
+People with “pure O” OCD do not do anything outwardly that gives away their condition.
 But what are these obsessions, exactly?

 What are obsessions?